Subsections

 3.4 XSLIDE

 XSLIDE (X-ray Spectral Line Identification Energy) is a spectral analysis software package that the XRISM Science Data Center plans to release.
 XSLIDE uses a graphical user interface to assist users in XRISM spectral analysis, allowing for line identification and basic plasma diagnostics using information stored in external files.
-It is a powerful line diagnostics tool that particularly helps understand the Resolve data, especially.
+It is a powerful line diagnostics tool that particularly helps understand the Resolve data.
 However, it does not make spectral fittings, so it is suitable for supporting detailed spectral analysis with xspec.
 We will announce the release on the XRISM web page.

 3.5 Sciserver